DLASTHR: Amar Kettule

 On January 11, 2021, Amar Kettule, a founding member of the True Kings gang, was fatally shot multiple times in his vehicle outside the entrance to his apartment car park.
 Despite the efforts of emergency personnel to revive him, he was pronounced dead at the scene.
 Later that day, a burnt out dark-colored Jeep Cherokee believed to have been used in the shooting was found in Smithfield.

 Seeking the public's aid, investigators released CCTV footage of two men fleeing the scene post-shooting and a white Toyota Corolla seen later that day on Reserve Street in Smithfield.
+Police allege the “callous killing” was connected to an ongoing feud between rival Assyrian gangs, the True Kings and DLASTHR, a crime group that has long been regarded as a sworn enemy of Mr Kettule over the years.

+According to the New South Wales Coroner, Kettule had previously been the target of several violent attacks, including a stabbing in 2005 and drive-by shootings at his family home.
+In 2008, he was convicted of aggravated break and enter offences and sentenced to two years and nine months’ imprisonment, before being released in 2012.
+He survived another shooting in Edensor Parkin 2013.
+The Coroner’s findings noted that police believed he had been targeted by the organised crime group DLASTHR.

-The "callous killing" was linked to the ongoing feud between rival Assyrian groups the True Kings and DLASTHR.
-Mr Kettule's 19-year-old younger brother Dylan was also shot dead outside his girlfriend's apartment block in Canley Vale in January 2014.
+Dylan, the 19-year-old younger brother of Mr Kettule, was also shot dead outside his girlfriend's apartment block in Canley Vale in January 2014.
+To this day, the murder has not been solved.

-In the early hours of Thursday, November 6, 2025, police detectives, investigating the Amar Kettule murder, executed search warrants at residences in Bossley Park and Austral, resulting in the arrest of two men, aged 22 and 23.
-The two men were refused bail and appeared in court.
+In the early hours of Thursday, 6 November 2025, police investigating the murder of Amar Kettule carried out search warrants at homes in Bossley Park and Austral, New South Wales.
+Two men, aged 22 and 23, were arrested during the operation and later refused bail before appearing in court.
+Police allege the pair were responsible for torching a car linked to Mr Kettule’s shooting.

 Foiled hit

 In December 2023, Andre Kallita, a former member of the Assyrian crime gang, was targeted in a planned shooting outside the Day Street police station in Sydney's central business district.

-Omar Haouchar, Bilal's younger brother, was charged in connection with attempted murder.
-Haouchar allegedly offered a gunman up to $800,000 to execute Andre Kallita, but the plot was foiled when a parking enforcement officer noticed the getaway vehicle, which was illegally parked.
-Police arrested two men.
+Omar Haouchar, the younger brother of Bilal Haouchar, was charged over an alleged attempted murder conspiracy.
+He is accused of offering up to $400,000 to a gunman to carry out the killing of Andre Kallita, however the plot was disrupted after a parking enforcement officer identified a suspected getaway vehicle parked illegally.
+Police later arrested two men in connection with the matter.

+Court documents filed in the NSW Supreme Court revealed a dispute had emerged between the Haouchar crime network and the Comanchero outlaw motorcycle gang over an alleged drug debt.

+The documents further alleged that Kallita was a member of the Comancheros and a close associate of cocaine trafficker Alen Moridian, who was fatally shot in a Bondi Junction car park in June 2023.

+Several individuals allegedly linked to the Kallita murder plot have also been accused of involvement in Moridian’s killing.